sarakhandaker/seattle-parks-rails/README.md

     * User can see a specific Park and its details

 * Saved List
-    * /User can save parks they want to visit
+    * User can save parks they want to visit

 * Visits
     * User can post a new visit to a park (with comments, rating)